 Strategies for dealers

-Tier two and three should consider strategies to either draft on the halo effect created by the tier one investment in national awareness and/or fill in the regional gaps with more broadly "unified" media planning to an addressable audience of streaming households in the market or areas you sell.
+Tier two and three should consider strategies that either draft on the halo effect created by the tier one investment in national awareness and/or fill in the regional gaps with more broadly "unified" media planning to an addressable audience of streaming households in the market or areas you sell.
 For reaching sports audiences, they are still predominantly on linear television and the best approach combines consideration of both.

 If you enjoyed this you may also enjoy this State of Streaming podcast with Ross Benes, Senior Analyst at EMARKETER about his research on where sports viewership really is.